 According to Carol Stock Kranowitz, ‘When their central nervous systems are ineffective in processing sensory information, children have a hard time functioning in daily life.’
 (Kranowitz, 2005)

-Noise – even at a normal level noise can be intolerable and painful
+Noise – even at a normal level noise can be intolerable and disturbing.

 Touch – they may like messy play, textures and heavy pressure

-In addition to this some children with sensory processing disorder may not have a sense of balance, they may continually bump into things, they may drop things, they may not be in control of their bodily functions or they may eat all sorts of inappropriate things.
+Some children with hyposensitivity may not have a sense of balance, they may continually bump into things, they may drop things, they may not be in control of their bodily functions, or they may eat all sorts of inappropriate things.

 ‘Sensory seeker, eats clothes, please design clothes that digest, its awful when it comes out the other end.’
 (Designing Clothing for Children with Sensory Challenges, 2017)

 Children with sensory processing disorder may feel isolated, they may lack self-confidence, withdraw, or exhibit outbursts of anger and inappropriate behaviour.
 These behaviours can be puzzling, extremely difficult to live with and they are often misunderstood.
 These children seem to be marching to a different tune.